tahoe-lafs/tahoe-lafs/docs/examples/1-client-node.rst

 .. note:: Estimated time is 15 minutes

-To interact with tahoe-lafs services, you need a client.
+To interact with tahoe-lafs services, you need to creat and start a client.

 .. note:: Ignore the response ``Please add introducers ...
 The node cannot connect to a grid without it.``